nikhilgurnani/storymirrorassignment/README.md

 ## Automated setup
 1. Open Terminal / CLI and run `git clone https://github.com/nikhilgurnani/storymirrorassignment`.
 After cloning, run `cd storymirrorassignment`
 2. To be on the safer side, run `chmod u+x setup-app.sh`.
 You might have to use `sudo chmod u+x setup-app.sh` if the previous command gives a permission denied error.
+3. Run MongoDB Server by opening a new terminal window and entering `mongod`.
-3. Run `setup-app.sh` or `./setup-app` command to execute shell script.
+4. Run `setup-app.sh` or `./setup-app` command to execute shell script.
-4. If all goes well, run `npm run start`.
+5. If all goes well, run `npm run start`.

 ## Manual setup
 1. Open Terminal / CLI and run `gir clone https://github.com/nikhilgurnani/storymirrorassignment` .
 After cloning, run `cd storymirrorassignment`